csharp-moq4

 How to create mocks for testing in C# with Moq4

-Moq4 is one of the most popular libraries for object mocking in .NET.
+Moq4 is one of the most popular libraries for mocking objects in .NET.

 Mocked objects, or as we commonly call them “mocks”, are fictitious objects that we generally use during the testing phase.

-When performing unit tests on code, we often find that we depend on third-party objects.
-Using these objects prevents us from testing our code independently or unitarily.
+When performing unit tests on code, we will often find that we depend on third-party objects.
+Using these objects prevents us from testing our code independently or in a unit.

-The usual solution is to create a fictitious object that we will use in our test, which simulates the behavior of the real object, but limited and determined.
+The usual solution is to create a fictitious object that we will use in our test, which simulates the behavior of the real object, but in a limited and defined way.

 How to use Moq4